jonringer/multiple-package-versions-proposal/README.md

 # Summary

-Generally multiple versions are introduced by adding a suffix to similar package (e.g. `ffmpeg_4`), and generally a default is exposed for the prefered package version to be used across the package set.
+Generally multiple versions or variants are introduced by adding a suffix to similar package (e.g. `ffmpeg_4`), and generally a default is exposed for the prefered package version to be used across the package set.
 However, this is less than ideal as you pollute a package scope with multiple variants which are treated as